TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/Index.rst

 file, it is limited in scope because the file is expected to return a PHP array.
-Also the file is rewritten every time an option is changed in the Install Tool or some other operation (like changing an extension configuration in the Extension Manager).
+Also the file is rewritten every time an option is changed in the Install Tool or some other operation (like changing an extension configuration in the `Extension Manager`:pn:).
 Thus custom code cannot reside in that file.

 Such code should be placed in the :file:`typo3conf/AdditionalConfiguration.php` file.
-This file is never touched by TYPO3, so any code will be left alone.
+This file is never touched by `TYPO3`:pn:, so any code will be left alone.

 Furthermore this file is loaded **after** :file:`typo3conf/LocalConfiguration.php`,